 The area affected by the proposed Hat Creek project is restricted to a small part of the large limestone resource.
-As a result only limestone more amenable to mining, that is limestone above the valley floor near Houth Meadows, was considered in determining the magnitude of the affected limestone resource.
+As a result only limestone more amenable to mining, that is limestone above the valley floor near Houth Meadows (on the northwest boundary of the No. 1 deposit), was considered in determining the magnitude of the affected limestone resource.